Table of Contents

 Inventory accounting is the tracking and accounting for changes in the value of inventory over time as it relates to manufacturing and costs of goods sold.
 It aims to help properly value your assets or goods sold and budget for the inventory you need to purchase in the future.
 That way, you can allocate product efficiently.

-“With ShipBob, we have access to live inventory management, knowing exactly how many units we have in each location.
+“With ShipBob, we have access to live inventory management, knowing exactly how many units we have in Texas vs. Chicago vs. New York.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.”

 Matt Dryfhout, Founder & CEO of BAKblade

 Supplies and equipment in the warehouse